10Kft/10kft-api/sections/webhooks.md

 unreachable or in error, it may be automatically unsubscribed.
 Further, returning a 410 code on a webhook will also automatically unsubscribe it.

+## Can Webhooks be viewed or edited from the application front-end?

+At the moment there is no front end support for webhooks, they exist only as an API feature.